invaded East Prussia - The Russian offensive

 transferring large numbers of troops from Russia to the

 War and Allied Intervention - The Russian Civil

+War continued.
 The Allies for various reasons, including

 keeping Russia in the war and the fear of world